-Partner and Head of International Investments
+Partner and Head of Early Stage Investments

 Bill provides expertise relevant to our business and deep expertise to provide detailed product and business strategies that can be implemented in a tangible way to deliver results vs platitudes like "move fast and break things" we get advice like - "design a consumer friendly product that your marketing partners believe in and you will get good customers at low CAC."
 Advice like this forces good product design up front and saves huge amounts of time by providing guiding principles.
 His partnership is invaluable.

 Bill joined QED as a Special Advisor in the fall of 2014 and became a Partner in 2015.
 He is currently Head of Early Stage Investments after six years as Head of International, leading QED’s Investment teams in Latin America, Europe and Asia.